 Delusional disorder is a mental health condition where a person firmly believes in one or more false ideas or situations for at least one month, without showing other symptoms of psychosis.
 These beliefs may seem plausible, such as suspecting infidelity, or far-fetched, like believing internal organs were removed without leaving a scar.
-Delusional disorder is less common than schizophrenia and typically begins in middle or later life.
+A key distinction is persistence: the person holds onto these beliefs regardless of logical contradiction.

+Delusional disorders are less common than schizophrenia and typically begin in middle or later life.
 Unlike schizophrenia, people with delusional disorders do not experience prominent hallucinations or disorganized thinking.
 Their overall functioning often remains intact, and many continue their job and daily activities unless the delusion interferes directly.

 For Treatment of Delusional Disorders, Contact Dr. Kowal: